Call us now:

 Exemptions: When Severance Pay Is Not Required

-- Criminal Conduct – If an employee is convicted of a criminal offense that directly impacts their employment.
+Criminal Conduct – The employee receives a criminal conviction that directly affects their employment.

-- Gross Negligence – If an employee negligently causes significant loss to the employer.
+Gross Negligence – The employee negligently causes substantial loss to the employer.

-- Violation of Workplace Rules – If an employee repeatedly violates company regulations or fails to perform assigned duties despite prior warnings.
+Violation of Workplace Rules – The employee repeatedly breaches company regulations or fails to perform assigned duties despite prior warnings.

-- Absenteeism – If an employee is absent for three consecutive working days without justifiable reason.
+Absenteeism – The employee remains absent for three consecutive working days without a valid reason.

 Additional Termination Payments and Benefits

-Aside from severance pay, employers are also obligated to settle all outstanding entitlements upon termination.
+In addition to severance pay, employers must settle all outstanding entitlements when they terminate employment.
 These include:

-- Unpaid Wages – All salaries earned up to the termination date.
+Unpaid Wages – The employer must pay all salary earned up to the termination date.

-- Unused Annual Leave – Compensation for untaken statutory annual leave, as per Section 67 of the Labour Protection Act.
+Unused Annual Leave – The employer must compensate the employee for unused statutory annual leave in accordance with Section 67 of the Labour Protection Act.

-- Bonuses and Allowances – If stipulated in the employment contract or company policy.
+Bonuses and Allowances – The employer must pay these amounts if the employment contract or company policy provides for them.

-- Benefits – Such as provident fund contributions, if applicable.
+Benefits – The employer must transfer or settle benefits such as provident fund contributions, when applicable.

-Section 70 of the Labour Protection Act mandates that these payments be made on the last working day or within the legally prescribed timeframe.
+Section 70 of the Labour Protection Act requires the employer to make these payments on the employee’s last working day or within the legally prescribed period.

 Get expert legal guidance.